Make a Plan to Manage Your Asthma

 If you have asthma, you can help yourself by actively managing your condition.
 Work with your doctor to create a care plan called an asthma action plan. leaving site icon And make sure you’re doing all you can to manage your condition.

 If you have medicines, take them correctly.
 It’s critical to take the right medications at the right time and get refills as needed.
-Know which meds are given for acute episodes and which ones you need to take regularly.
+Know which medicines are given for acute episodes and which ones you need to take regularly.
 Talk to your doctor if you’re having to use an inhaler more often than recommended.
-Overuse of inhalers may indicate that your asthma is not well controlled, and it can cause health problems.
+Overuse of inhalers may indicate that your asthma is not well controlled, and it can cause additional health problems.

 Track your health.
 Keep track of: